ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 1. Complete any work that is in progress in your workspace.

     - Finish any in-progress annotation tasks.
 Only documents that have been annotated, adjudicated, and approved and promoted to ground truth can be backed up.
-If you do not finish the annotation work, you will lose any annotation effort that is in progress, but not completely done.
+If you do not finish the annotation work, you will lose any annotation effort that is in progress but not completely done.
     {: important}

     - If you created annotation tasks to track work that you want to do, but none of the annotation work has begun and will not take place until after the workspace is restored, then make a list of the outstanding annotation tasks.
-Be sure to note the document sets that you imported, but that have not been added to the ground truth yet.
-Also, make a note of who you assigned to annotate each document set.
-You will need to reupload these document sets and re-create the annotation tasks after the workspace is restored.
+Be sure to note the document sets that you imported but that have not been added to the ground truth yet.
+Also, make a note of whom you assigned to annotate each document set.
+Re-upload these document sets and re-create the annotation tasks after the workspace is restored.
 1. Understand tokenizer use.

     For machine learning models, workspaces use the machine learning-based tokenizer by default.
 If you are using a dictionary-based tokenizer and have a specific need to continue doing so, you can configure the workspace to use the dictionary-based tokenizer when you restore it.
 For more information, see [Tokenizers](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-project#wks_tokenizer).
 1. Manage model resources.

     Your model, its versions, and snapshot data cannot be migrated.
 The resources (except read-only dictionaries) that you used to train those artifacts can be migrated.
 Therefore, after the migration, you can re-create the model.
-The model that will be produced will perform the same as the models you generated prior to the migration because the resources that are used for training will be the same.
+The model that is produced performs the same as models that you generated before the migration.
+They use the same resources for training.

     If you have a model that is already deployed and you plan to delete the workspace after you back it up, withdraw the model from deployment.
 You can rebuild and redeploy the model after you restore the workspace from the backup.
 For information about undeploying models, see [Undeploying machine learning models](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-publish-ml#pm-um) and [Undeploying rule-based models](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_rule_publish#ramu-um).
     {: important}

     If you fail to withdraw the model from deployment, the result is an _orphaned_ deployed model.
-Orphaned deployed models will continue to generate charges on your monthly bills.
+Orphaned deployed models continue to generate charges on your monthly bills.
     {: important}
 1. Manage read-only dictionary information.

     Read-only dictionaries cannot be migrated.
-Find out where the read-only dictionary was imported from, so you can reupload it to your workspace after the migration.
+Find out where the read-only dictionary was imported from, so you can re-upload it to your workspace after the migration.
 1. Make a list of current user roles.

     This step is optional.
 It is typically performed when a workspace is migrated across instances and the new workspace must be identical to the original workspace.
 If you want to migrate only the workspace data into a new workspace, you can skip this step.